Posted on

 Chronic neuropathic pain arises after damage to somatosensory nerve structures in the peripheral or central nervous system.
 Clinically, these syndromes are characterized by sensory deficits, persistent burning pain, shooting attacks, and evoked pain.
 The diagnosis for neurophysiological techniques’ typical symptoms and evidence of a nerve lesion.
 Four groups of substances with different pharmacological principles of action are used for treatment, which can be combined.
 Effective pain therapy should be initiated as early and as intensively as possible.

-What are Examples of Neuropathic Pain?
+What Are Examples Of Neuropathic Pain?

 Chronic neuropathic pain is common in clinical practice.
 It significantly impairs the patient’s quality of life and represents a major health and economic problem.
 Recent surveys estimate the point prevalence of neuropathic pain syndromes at up to five per cent in the general population.